Ella Haddad: Political career (2018–present)

 At the 2018 Tasmanian state election, Haddad was elected to the seat of Denison, alongside Scott Bacon with a swing to the Tasmanian Labor Party in the seat of 8.1%.
 Following the renaming of the seat to Clark, Haddad re-contested the 2021 Tasmanian state election and held her seat with a 4.4% swing.
 In the subsequent opposition ministry reshuffle, Haddad was chosen as Shadow Attorney-General and Minister for Justice, Shadow Minister for Corrections, Shadow Minister for Housing, Shadow Minister for Multicultural Affairs and Shadow Minister for Equality.

 Since Haddad's election to parliament, she has focused on taking a progressive stance on policy positions such as law reform, housing and transgender rights.

 As the Labor Party's shadow attorney-general, Haddad has drafted legislation to progressively change transgender rights in Tasmania.
 This has included drafting an act of parliament that has allowed Tasmanians to choose whether they would like their gender on their birth certificate.

 In February 2024, Haddad was shortlisted for the 2023 McKinnon Prize in the category of State and Territory Political Leader of the Year.

 Haddad was reelected in the 2024 Tasmanian election as the first candidate to reach the quota in Clark, and subsequently received the health portfolio in Labor leader Dean Winter's shadow ministry.

 Haddad was re-elected at the 2025 Tasmanian state election.

+In January 2026, Haddad was one of three Labor MPs who apologised after being overheard playing a game of "shoot, shag or marry" while at Hobart's Taste of Summer festival.